deta/space-docs/src/content/docs/publish/growing-your-app.md

 - [Berowra](https://www.producthunt.com/products/berowra?utm_source=badge-featured&utm_medium=badge#berowra)
 - [WebCrate](https://www.producthunt.com/products/berowra?utm_source=badge-featured&utm_medium=badge#berowra)

-Here’s [Deta’s last Product Hunt launch](https://www.producthunt.com/products/deta#deta-cloud-1-0).
+Here's [Deta's last Product Hunt launch](https://www.producthunt.com/products/deta#deta-cloud-1-0).
 If you are considering launching your app on Product Hunt, send the team a note at `team@deta.space` and we are happy to support you in creating an effective launch.

 ## GitHub